 Grandparenting can be a major source of fulfillment for you and your grandchild.
-But it doesn’t come with a job description, and like many grandparents, you may find yourself uncertain of your role within the family.
+A grandparent’s role may not come with a job description, and like many grandparents, you may find yourself uncertain of your role within the family.

 Just as every family is different, so is the role of every grandparent.
 Many factors contribute, from your personal style to the family’s unique dynamics and circumstances to the needs of the present moment.
 Ideally, you live nearby and can be an active and positive force in your grandchild’s life and a helpful resource for the parents, whether to lend an empathetic ear in times of need, a watchful eye when parents are out, or a heart of unconditional love and support.